eigerco/axelar-contract-deployments/starknet/docs/multisig.md

 ### 3. Sign and Broadcast

 Follow the standard offline workflow for signing and broadcasting (see main README).

-## Command Options

-### Required Options

-If not env vars have been set:

-- `--contract-address`: The multisig contract address
-- `--env`: Environment (testnet, mainnet) - if not env var has been set
-- `--privateKey`: Private key (for online operations) - if not env var has been set
-- `--accountAddress`: Account address for transaction - if not env var has been set

-### Signer Management Options
-- `--threshold`: Required number of signatures
-- `--signers`: Comma-separated list of signer addresses
-- `--signer-type`: Type of signer (starknet, secp256k1, etc.)
-- `--signer-to-remove`: Address to remove (replace operation)
-- `--signer-to-add`: Address to add (replace operation)

-### Guardian Options
-- `--is-enabled`: Enable/disable guardian recovery
-- `--security-period`: Time delay before escape execution (seconds)
-- `--expiry-period`: Time window for escape execution (seconds)
-- `--guardian`: Guardian address
-- `--selector`: Function selector for escape
-- `--calldata`: Comma-separated calldata for escape

-### Offline Options
-- `--offline`: Generate unsigned transaction
-- `--estimate`: Estimate gas fees
-- `--nonce`: Account nonce
-- Gas parameters (see main README)

 ## Debugging Tools